 Since the recent discovery of a small, relict, lowland population of Pinao Ānuenue on an undeveloped portion of HMP's property, the small population is being monitored and protected by several activities supported by HMP to help them remain safe.
 The native damselflies observed on HMP’s property are seen only along a slow moving seep of water that includes an abandoned well, likely dug before 1930 during the area’s use as a dairy farm.
 The area of HMP’s property where the native damselfly are observed is outside the portion of the property where cemetery expansion improvements would occur.
-This area would be preserved, and a management plan has been developed to support its continued presence.
+This area would be preserved, and a management plan will be developed to support its continued presence.

 The nymphs’ diet includes bloodworms (young midges), larvae of shore flies, sowbugs, and mites.
 Kalo is one of the few emergent water plants available as perch sites.
 One major threat is predation on naiads by alien fishes, especially the Western Mosquitofish and Guppy.